ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 They laughed and played, with the splashing sounds,
 Climbing upstream.

-The devil's child saw this,
+The devil's son saw this,
 Revealed his impatience and fierece nature.
 “If you insist, I will cut off the root of the deer.”